 - Art of Dominoes in Havana, Cuba

 - The game of Dominoes is an art – which in turn inspires art: a visit to the craft market in Havana results in a collection of domino boxes

 - Havana back street rambles

 - Havana back streets: decay, restoration, and personality

 - The Havana Capitol Building - reflecting grand dreams of liberty

-- Classic Cars in Havana, Cuba
+- Classic Cars in Havana

-- Fish & Philosophy in Havana
+- Fish and philosophy on the Malecón in Havana

 - Havana Angels